Terms of Service

 14. Intellectual Property

-We retain all rights in and to the Platform and Services, including software, documentation, trademarks, and branding (excluding Customer Content).
+We retain all rights in and to the Platform and Services, including software, documentation, trademarks, designs, branding, APIs, and related technology, excluding Customer Content.
 You receive a limited, non-exclusive, non-transferable right to use the Services during the term of these Terms.

 15. Confidentiality